 Replacing manual labor and old equipment with sensor fusion

 Today, food producers’ main fear is losing brand image above all the costs and repercussions of quality failures.
-The solutions companies use in the food sector are X-ray equipment, metal detectors, and even manual operators for certain defects.
+Companies in the food sector use X-ray, metal detectors, and even manual operators for certain defects.
 There are some artificial vision machines on the market, but most of them cannot detect defects beyond a comparison of a color palette.

 INSPECTRA’s advantage is their integration of different technologies, sensor fusion, to improve the detection capabilities.
 One of the benefits is the digitalized quality and production data from the production lines.
-This high amount of data allows companies to apply BI techniques to rate their providers’ quality and detect production inefficiencies to improve their productivity.
+This high amount of data allows companies to apply business intelligence (BI) techniques to rate their providers’ quality and detect production inefficiencies to improve productivity.

 The main challenge was to choose the most suitable vision technology for each of their equipment to capture and process the images online.